 What I love about EMT training is that they really stress mental preparedness.
-You’ve got to be mentally prepared to act quickly and get the patient stabilized.
+You have to be mentally prepared to act quickly and stabilize the patient.

 There are many places to take paid EMT training courses.
 I’ve listed some free EMT training and more affordable options here.

 - Community colleges (you might be able to sit in on classes for free)

 - Volunteer rescue squads will train you for free

 - The Department of Health has a list of certified EMT educational institutions

 - The Red Cross has EMT training courses for medical professionals

 Trauma First Aid Courses

 Trauma injuries include gunshot wounds, stab wounds, knife injuries, crush injuries, concussions, etc. These injuries don’t happen so often, but they are the ones you better be prepared for!